 Kosovo is looking for investments in solar energy through auction scheme

-Kosovo’s Minister of Economic Development Valdrin Lluka announced that Kosovo will be looking for investments in solar energy sector through the new auction scheme which is to be set.
-Expected amount of the investment is EUR 100 million.
+Kosovo’s Minister of Economic Development Valdrin Lluka announced that Kosovo will be looking for investments in the solar energy sector through the new auction scheme which is to be set.
+The expected amount of the investment is EUR 100 million.

 Minister Lluka said that his ministry is interested in large-scale solar projects, and will begin to grant licenses for such projects in a near future.
 Selection process will be based on an auction mechanism, that needs to be designed, pv-magazine reported.